-At the time, Germany had been developing "smart" exoskeletal mobility and load enhancement systems initially pioneered and prototyped by American researchers, but dismissed as impractical due to cost and liability issues.
-Maschinenwerke du Saxony (MWS) developed an initial potential production model, and armored test units for the Bundeswehr formed the first combat-ready KOG units.
+At the time, Germany had been developing smart exoskeletal mobility and load enhancement systems initially pioneered and prototyped by American researchers, but dismissed as impractical due to cost and liability issues.
+Maschinekraftwerke (MKW) developed an initial potential production model, and armored test units for the Bundeswehr formed the first combat-ready KOG units.